 On June 23, 2016, citizens of the United Kingdom voted to withdraw from the European Union in a national referendum.
 Fifty-two percent of voters voted for the UK to “leave” the political and economic union joining it to 27 other member states.

 This page is provided as a resource for the aviation maintenance community.
 It will provide key aviation updates – when necessary – regarding transition negotiations between the British government and the European Commission.
 It also contains a list of resources useful for finding more information.

 Note: Through its newsletters and other communications, ARSA has provided basic instruction for businesses to manage Brexit-related regulatory matters.
 Members with specific questions should contact the association.

 On Dec.
-2, the FAA will present updates regarding maintenance and airworthiness agreements between the United States and the United Kingdom that will become effective on Jan.
+2, the FAA presented updates regarding maintenance and airworthiness agreements between the United States and the United Kingdom that will become effective on Jan.
 1, 2021.
-The industry session will cover both the Maintenance Implementation Procedures (MIP) and Implementation Procedures for Airworthiness (IPA) under the bilateral aviation safety agreement between the two nations.
+Read a review of the agencies’ implementation plans – originally posted as a “Legal Brief” in the edition of the hotline distributed on Dec.
+7, 2020 –via the association’s website.

 February 2020: TCCA and UK CAA Exchange Letters Confirming UK Adherence to EU Obligations & Procedures

 January 2020: FAA Assures “No Change” in Immediate Brexit Aftermath

 On Jan.
 30, FAA Associate Administrator for Aviation Safety Ali Bahrami distributed a letter to the aviation community regarding the forthcoming departure of the United Kingdom from the European Union.
 Citing several years of effort between U.S. and British regulators, Bahrami affirmed that the political separation will have no immediate impact on transatlantic aviation business.